Juris Doctor Courses & Course Descriptions

 - Part-time students have a maximum of six years to complete their degree requirements.
 Exceptions to the time limit are granted only in extraordinary circumstances (e.g., unexpected active duty service in the United States military).

-- Candidates for the J.D. degree must meet the residency, unit, grade and course requirements in effect at the time of their admission.
+- Candidates for the J.D. degree must meet the residency, unit, grade, and course requirements in effect at the time of their admission.
 Students who withdraw and later re-enter the law school will be bound by the requirements in effect at the time of their readmission.
-A waiver of certain new or changed requirements may be granted for good cause shown.
+A waiver of certain new or changed requirements may be granted if a good cause is shown.

 The nature, content and number of units awarded for courses are subject to change without notice.
 The curriculum is set forth on the linked pages.
 Elective courses are offered according to faculty availability and student enrollment.